 Aka lymphocytes/T-cells.
 These are the frontline killer-army cells.
 Created in the bone marrow and stored in the blood and lymphatic system, these bacterial-busting cells are essential for fighting infections, virals and fungals.

 Considered the largest organ in the lymphatic system and located in the abdominal cavity, the spleen mostly acts as a blood filter and a storage system.
 Red blood cells carry oxygen to active muscle cells but when your horse is resting, around a third of the trillions of red blood cells are stored in the spleen.
 During strenuous exercise, or when the flight/flight response is triggered, the spleen contracts and releases the extra required red blood cells into circulation.

 This spongy tissue resides inside the bones and produces blood cells (erythrocytes and leukocytes), and platelets which help with clotting and white blood cells which fight against infection.

 This gland is part of the lymphatic system which produces T cells, or lymphocytes, which help the adaptive immune system respond to pathogens.

-Winter brings its own issues, with diminishing natural nourishment twinned with colder weather, so an immunity tonic is especially useful, particularly if the horse is elderly, has experienced a stressful experience, illness, or if the system is fatigued and compromised.
+Winter brings its own issues, with diminishing natural nourishment twinned with colder weather and drinking water, so an immunity tonic is especially useful at this time, particularly if the horse is elderly or has experienced a stressful experience or illness, or if the system is fatigued and compromised.

-So now let's look at the role of the gut, and how it can all goes wrong via The Leaky Gut Syndrome
+So, as we know that everything starts with the gut, let's take a deeper look at the role of the gut, and how it can all goes wrong via The Microbiome & Leaky Gut Syndrome